nmeri17/suphle-docs/src/docs/v1/container/index.md

 }
 ```

-Handlers mutating given instance are provided with a rich base class, `Suphle\Services\DecoratorHandlers\BaseInjectionModifier`. *Mutation* in this sense, refers to wrapping said object in a proxy that runs before the method's contents.
+On the other hand, handlers mutating given instance are provided with a rich base class, `Suphle\Services\DecoratorHandlers\BaseInjectionModifier`. *Mutation* in this sense, refers to wrapping said object in a proxy that runs before the method's contents.
 This is sometimes known as AOP.

 `BaseInjectionModifier::getMethodHooks()` is used to instruct this base on what methods to mutate.